 What if you could do your laundry without having to use hot water or detergent and still get it clean and 99.9% free of bacteria?
 With the pureWash Pro you can.
 This same technology has been used by hospitals and hotels for over 20 years to clean laundry, eliminate mold and bacteria while significantly reducing costs and pollution.

 pureWash uses the cleaning and sanitizing power of Activated Oxygen (Ozone).
 This extra molecule of oxygen is an amazing disinfectant that is 3,000 times more reactive than chlorine bleach!
 The ozone in cold water breaks down cell walls of micro-organisms and kills them over prolonged exposure.
 Just like washing your laundry normally, heavily soiled or stained clothes will come clean better with a pre-treat stick or spray.
 The smell of my laundry with just using the pureWash alone was just simply the smell of clean water.
 I like to have a fragrance on my clothes so I use just a little bit of those scented balls and you can also use a 1/4 of your favorite detergent to add the fragrance you desire, after that the steps are simple.
 Plus pureWash Pro helps to sanitize your washer as it works so no more mold growing in your washing machine which is a big deal, especially for front load washers.
+If the water in your area is hard, you can opt for a salt free water softener too.

 So I am sure you are wondering how the pureWash Pro is installed, it is a snap and took less than 15 minutes.